-B. The term "faculty member" means any person hired by the College to conduct classroom or teaching activities or who is otherwise considered by the College to be a member of its faculty.
+B. The term "faculty member" and "adjunct instructor" means any person hired by the College to conduct classroom or teaching activities or who is otherwise considered by the College to be a member of its faculty adjunct instruction.

 C. The term "College official" includes any person employed by the College, performing assigned administrative or professional responsibilities.